mmesh/docs/docs/platform/iam/users.md

 ### Administration

-You can manage the users using the mmesh webUI or `mmeshctl`.
+You can manage the users using the mmesh webUI.

-Browse the [Users Administration](iam-users.md) section to learn how to manage the users.
+Browse the [Users Administration](adm-users.md) section to learn how to manage the users.